 Student level and Aggregate EWIS reports will be available in Edwin.
 The Edwin platform did change over the summer (See Using Edwin for tips ).
 Student level reports require an "Administrator" security role to be designated by your local Edwin Analytics contact.
 It is highly suggested that school counselors, and school and district administrators be designated with this role to fully engage with the information available.

-Please refer to Understanding the 2022 EWIS Student Level Files for more information.
+Please refer to Understanding the 2023 EWIS Files for more information.

 Massachusetts educators do not have to wait for students to fail to know they are at risk.
 They can step in sooner with EWIS.